Positive Puppy Socialization is Vital for a Happy and Relaxed Adult Dog

 Where to Socialize?

 Everyday events and objects are a good place to start.
 Special trips to a friend’s or family member’s house, a ride in the car or to the store can make great places to socialize.
 We do not recommend going to dog parks until puppies are fully vaccinated and out of the prime time of socialization.
 Dog parks can be overwhelming for a puppy, and it is hard to control the experience to ensure that it is positive.
-It is very important to socialize to both big and small dogs.
+It is very important to socialize with both big and small dogs.
 This can be done in an appropriate setting with friends' or family members' dogs that are healthy and fully vaccinated.
 Puppy Preschools and Puppy Obedience Classes can offer socialization during the early months.
 Always be sure to research and choose puppy classes that use only positive reinforcement and are geared to puppies.

 Vaccines and Disease Risk During Early Socialization